 If you’re injured in a car accident, you might be tempted to call one of the billboard or bus attorneys that advertises on your daily commute.
 That’s a mistake.

 Billboard and bus lawyers process thousands of auto accident claims every year.
 Their goal is to settle cases as quickly as possible even though that often means that they are settling each case well below its true value.
 You will likely only speak with a paralegal when you call the firm to speak with your attorney.

-At Allen & Scofield Injury Lawyers, LLC, our Atlanta injury lawyers listen to our clients’ stories and treat our clients with compassion and dignity.
+At Graham Scofield Injury Lawyers, our Atlanta injury lawyers listen to our clients’ stories and treat our clients with compassion and dignity.
 We pride ourselves on maximizing the value out of cases that other lawyers passed upon because they couldn’t get the quick and easy (little) money.
 Our lawyers have recovered tens of millions of dollars for our clients because we went the extra mile when other lawyers decided to take the day off to play golf.